 The historical period in which I feel most at home in ranges from the mid-17th to the early 20th century.
 Most of my work so far has been on various aspects of the theoretical philosophy of Gottfried Wilhelm Leibniz and Immanuel Kant.
 But my favorite dead interlocutor is probably Arthur Schopenhauer.
 I also have a long-standing side-interest in the history of aesthetics, and, more recently, have begun to engage more seriously with the history of ethics, in particular, the history of ethical theories that centrally thematize compassion in some way (be it positively or negatively), as well as with various existentialist thinkers from the 19th and early 20th century.
-Last but not least, I love animals, and so I work on animal ethics too (which is also what first sparked my interest in the history of ethics).
+Last but not least, I love animals, and so I work on animal ethics too.

-The World According to Kant — Appearances and Things in Themselves in Critical Idealism, Oxford University Press (forthcoming in 2020).
+The World According to Kant — Appearances and Things in Themselves in Critical Idealism, Oxford University Press (2021).
+Online Access!

 The World According to Kant offers an interpretation of Immanuel Kant’s critical idealism, as developed in the Critique of Pure Reason and associated texts.
-Critical idealism is presented as an ontological position, which comprises transcendental idealism, empirical realism, and a number of other basic ontological theses.
-The world, according to Kant, is made up of two levels of reality: the transcendental level and the empirical level.
+Critical idealism is understood as an ontological position, which comprises transcendental idealism, empirical realism, and a number of other basic ontological theses.
+According to Kant, the world, understood as the sum total of everything that has reality, comprises several levels of reality, most importantly, the transcendental level and the empirical level.
 The transcendental level is a mind-independent level at which things in themselves exist.
 The empirical level is a fully mind-dependent level at which appearances exist, which are intentional objects of experience.
 Empirical objects and empirical minds are appearances, and empirical space and time are constituted by the spatial and temporal determinations of appearances.
 On the proposed interpretation, Kant is thus a genuine idealist about empirical objects, empirical minds, and space and time.
 But in contrast to other intentional objects, appearances genuinely exist, which is due both to the special character of experience compared to other kinds of representations such as illusions or dreams, and to the grounding of appearances in things themselves.
 This is why, on the proposed interpretation, Kant is also a genuine realist about empirical objects, empirical minds, and empirical space and time.
-The book spells out Kant’s case for critical idealism thus understood, pinpoints the differences between critical idealism and ordinary idealism, such as Berkley’s, and clarifies the relation between Kant’s conception of things in themselves and the conception of things in themselves by other philosophers, in particular, Kant’s Leibniz-Wolffian predecessors.
+This book develops the indicated interpretation, spells out Kant’s case for critical idealism thus understood, pinpoints the differences between critical idealism and ‘ordinary’ idealism, such as Berkley’s, and clarifies the relation between Kant’s conception of things in themselves and the conception of things in themselves by other philosophers, in particular, Kant’s Leibniz-Wolffian predecessors.

 Articles and Chapters

-“The Labyrinth of the Continuum: Leibniz, the Wolffians, and Kant on Matter and Monads,” in Karl Schafer and Nicholas Stang (editors), The Sensible and Intelligible Worlds: New Essays on Kant’s Metaphysics and Epistemology, Oxford/New York: Oxford University Press (forthcoming in 2020).
+“The Labyrinth of the Continuum: Leibniz, the Wolffians, and Kant on Matter and Monads,” in Karl Schafer and Nicholas Stang (editors), The Sensible and Intelligible Worlds: New Essays on Kant’s Metaphysics and Epistemology, Oxford/New York: Oxford University Press (2022), 185–216.
+Download!

-“Kant on the (alleged) Leibnizian misconception of the difference between sensible and intellectual representations,” in Brandon Look (editor), Leibniz and Kant, Oxford/New York: Oxford University Press (forthcoming in 2020).
+“Kant on the (alleged) Leibnizian misconception of the difference between sensible and intellectual representations,” in Brandon Look (editor), Leibniz and Kant, Oxford/New York: Oxford University Press (2021), 177–210.
+Download!

 Kant attacks the Leibnizians on various fronts but the objection that occurs most frequently in his writings is that they are committed to an untenable conception of the relation between sensible and intellectual representations.
 They regard the difference between intellectual and sensible representations as a merely ‘logical’ difference that concerns their form, namely, their different degrees of distinctness, while in truth it is a difference in kind that concerns their nature, origin, and content.
 In the first part of this essay, I provide a detailed reconstruction of what exactly this objection amounts to, and show why Kant takes this misconception to be so significant that he keeps coming back to it over and over again.
 The misconception is so significant because virtually all of the other mistaken doctrines of the Leibnizians can be traced back to it.
 Several commentators have argued that Leibniz is not guilty of the confusion of sensible and intellectual representations that Kant accuses him of.
 But this does not automatically clear him from all the other errors that Kant takes to be closely connected with this confusion.
 In the second part of this essay, I take a look at Leibniz's theory of confused perceptions and examine whether he is committed to one of these errors, namely, the view that we could learn something about things in themselves by experience if our senses were acute enough or our powers of 'disfusing' perceptions were strong enough.